paytm/django-supermigrate/README.rst

 Django Supermigrate
 ===================

-Djang Supermigrate is a package to manage migrations on production and development environment with no hassle.
+Django Supermigrate is a package to manage migrations on production and development environment with no hassle.

 Quick start
 -----------